department-of-veterans-affairs/vets-website/content/pages/million-veteran-program/enroll.md

 ## If you haven’t gotten a letter, or would like to find out if you may enroll:

 -	Call 1-866-441-6075 to make an appointment at your nearest MVP enrollment site.
 -	[Go to an MVP enrollment site](http://www.research.va.gov/MVP/all-clinics.cfm).
 Call first to make sure it’s open when you want to come in: 1-866-441-6075.
-Please feel free to stop by an MVP enrollment site if you happen to be at a VA medical center already for a medical appointment.
+Please feel free to stop by an MVP enrollment site if you happen to be at a VA medical center already for another reason.

 ### What happens before my appointment?